 The trail now follows the north bank of the stream and heads west.
 It’s warm now and I’m in the open sun more than shade.
 The trail is quite wide and obviously was some type of dirt road in the past.
 For the most part the trail stays close to the creek.
 I am so enjoying the mature forest of oak, alder, pine, fir, and cedar.
 I encounter my second flower for the day, another lone wallflower standing proudly in the warm sun.

 After I pass the outcropping the trail bends southwest and traverses along the southeast flank of summit 6903’.
 It would be fun to climb it on another trip.
 The trail is wide again.
 Shortly I reach a saddle with views to the west and the sun dipping low in the sky.
 The trail now bends southeast.
 It’s a little disconcerting that I’m now descending...I’d rather keep climbing to my destination.

-5:41 - Cloudburst Summit (7018’).
+5:41 - Cloudburst Summit (7018’) at Hwy 2.
 I sit on the curb and remove a rock from my boot.
 Up the road comes Tom and Todd, two gentlemen I met earlier hiking the loop in the opposite direction.
 They graciously offer me a ride back to my car, and I eagerly accept.

 Epilogue - What a rewarding day!
 Fantastic weather, fresh air, magnificent high country, splendid trails, mature forest, solitude, interesting people, and a roaring waterfall.
 I’m always so thankful for the health and wherewithal to enjoy these wonderful mountains.